slac-lcls/lute/docs/usage.md

 In general, it is best to prefer the long-form of the SLURM-argument (`--arg=<...>`) in order to avoid potential clashes with present or future LUTE arguments.

 ### Workflow (DAG) submission
+**NOTE**: Support for submitting Airflow DAGs from the command-line is coming soon.
+As of 2024/05/03 you will need to use the instructions for **DAG Submission from the** `eLog` described below.
+This is due to authentication requirements - support for new API calls is in the works.

 Finally, you can submit a full workflow (e.g. SFX analysis, smalldata production and summary results, geometry optimization...).
 This can be done using a single script, `submit_launch_airflow.sh`, similarly to the SLURM submission above:

 ```bash